penuts7644/MachineProteinRecognition/PythonFiles/README.md

 #### Example command:
 ```
-python3 model_trainer.py -i /location/to/input/csv/files/ -o /location/to/output/directory/ -c /location/to/json/model/config/file -b 100 -e 10 -r 2 -w 100 -H 5 -V 5 -v 60 -t 60 -M
+python3 model_trainer.py -i /location/to/input/csv/files/ -o /location/to/output/directory/ -c /location/to/json/model/config/file -b 10 -e 10 -r 2 -w 100 -H 5 -V 5 -v 60 -t 60 -M
 ```
 The model is created with the configuration file.
 Training is done in two rounds, each with half of the found input csv files.
-Within each round there will will be 10 epochs. training will be done with batches of 100 slices.
+Within each round there will will be 10 epochs.
+Training will be done with batches of 10 slices.
 The input data is multichannel and thus contains amino acid information.
 The input files are sliced in matrices of 100 by 100 in size and skipping 5 steps horizontally and vertically before creating another slice.
 The validation and test datasets will both contain 60 percent of 1/4 of the total amount of slices.
-The input shape for each batch will be (100, 3, 100, 100).
+The input shape for each batch will be (10, 3, 100, 100).

 #### Python requirements:
 * Pandas module (version 0.19.1 has been used for development)